Quantum Walk Inspired Dynamic Adiabatic Local Search: Experiment Result

 \section{Experiment \& Result}

-We use Wolfram Mathematica version 12.3 software on a Linux Ubuntu 20.04 LTS laptop machine to run the simulation.
+For our simulations we used (Wolfram) Mathematica (version 12.3 run on a Linux Ubuntu 20.04 LTS laptop).
 The code is available upon request.
-We compare the total running time required for our modified CTQW-Inspired Adiabatic search and adaptive Adiabatic local search.
 The running time is based on Eqn.(\ref{eqn:totalTimestrtstp}).
 The size $N$ (number of nodes) ranges from $2^5, 2^6, \cdots$ to $2^{25}$.
-We observe the corresponding running time and sluggish time for each of the proposed models.
-The result of the original Adiabatic local search is set to be the baseline for comparison.
-In the original Adiabatic local search work \cite{roland2002quantum}, the size is $64$ in their experiment.
-We generalize the setting for any arbitrary size $N$ and include additional catalyst Hamiltonians in our modified CTQW-inspired Adiabatic path and our adaptive Adiabatic local search path.
+We observe the corresponding running time and sluggish time for each of the proposed models. \black{The result of the original adiabatic local search serves as the baseline for comparison, which used $N=64$ \cite{roland2002quantum}.} In this work, we generalize the setting for any arbitrary size $N$.

+\black{Given an arbitrary complete graph of size $N$ with coupling factor $1/N$, one can compute the entries in the reduced Hamiltonian for $H_0$ and $H_f$ in the $\{\ket{\omega}, \ket{r}\}$ basis.
+The values of variables $a, b, c, p, q$ and $r$ as discussed in section \ref{sect:gapmin} can be obtained from Eqn.(\ref{eqn:HamiltoniansCTQW}) for the CTQW case, and from Eqn.(\ref{eqn:HamiltoniansAGS}) for the adiabatic local search.
+It is worth noticing that the ground state energy is $-1$ in the CTQW case, but is $0$ in the adiabatic local search case.
+Based on the adiabatic path Eqn.(\ref{time_dep_H}), and the gap function in Eqn. (\ref{eqn:gminsqr}) with given schedule $s$, coefficient function $f_z(s)$ for $\sigma_z$, we perform the simulation with the running time computed from Eqn.(\ref{eqn:totalTimestrtstp}).}